Ameer-eng/iclr2025-simulation/README.md

-# Identifiability for Gaussian Processes with Stationary Holomorphic Kernels
+# Identifiability for Gaussian Processes with Holomorphic Kernels

-This repository houses the complete codebase for the research study titled “Identifiability for Gaussian Processes with Stationary Holomorphic Kernels”.
+This repository houses the complete codebase for the research study titled “Identifiability for Gaussian Processes with Holomorphic Kernels”.

 ## Repository Structure